updated: October 2, 2023

 How to Treat Your Lithium Battery Right

 STATUS: Outline completed and writing begun.
-This is not an article I have a burning desire to write so it may just go away if I can’t muster the enthusiasm to see it through.
+This is not an article I have a burning desire to write, but since writing is already started, I don’t want to push DELETE just yet.

 2Fat Gets A Major Facelift